-The following animal materials must not be used in products on the ASOS Platforms:
+The following animal materials must not be used in products sold through any of ASOS' websites,

-- VULNERABLE AND ENDANGERED SPECIES Species appearing on either the International Union for the Conservation of Nature (IUCN) or the Convention of International Trade in Endangered Species (CITES) lists - FUR Real fur including Mongolian lambs fur and Karakul lambskin pelts from aborted or new born lambs - ANGORA ANDOTHER RABBIT HAIR - SILK - BONE, HORN, SHELL (including MOTHER OF PEARL) AND TEETH
+- VULNERABLE AND ENDANGERED SPECIES Species appearing on either the International Union for the Conservation of Nature (IUCN) or the Convention of International Trade in Endangered Species (CITES) lists. - FUR Real fur including Mongolian lambs fur and Karakul3 lambskin pelts from abortedor new born lambs - ANGORA & OTHER RABBIT HAIR - SILK - BONE, HORN, SHELL (including MOTHER OF PEARL) & TEETH

-The following animal materials must not be used, excluding where exceptions have been made (in ASOS' discretion) for certain materials for a small number of brands that can demonstrate high animal welfare standards and traceability through Textile Exchange Standard and Good Cashmere Standard certifications:
+The following animal materials must not be used, excluding where exceptions have been made for certain materials for a small number of 3rd party brands that can demonstrate high animal welfare standards and traceability through Textile Exchange Standard and Good Cashmere Standard certifications.

-- FEATHERS AND DOWN
+- FEATHERS & DOWN

 - MOHAIR

 - ALPACA HAIR

 - CASHMERE